-Roasting peppers can seem a fiddly thing to do, but the results are worth it.
+Roasting peppers, like in this Marinated Roasted Peppers recipe, can seem a fiddly thing to do, but the results are worth it.
 Removing the skins makes them easier to digest and the flesh sweeter.
-You can eat them like this even if you are on chemo.
 Another plus is that made this way, they will keep in the fridge for up to a week.

 1. Set the whole peppers directly on the racks of a gas burner with the flame on medium-high.
 Using tongs, rotate the peppers frequently until they are evenly charred and the skin has cracked in places.

-2. Transfer to a bowl and cover.
+2. Either transfer the peppers to a bowl and cover with plastic (see Ann’s Tips).
 Let sit at room temperature for about 30 minutes or longer.
-Peel with fingers and deseed.
+Peel and rub the skins off with your fingers.
+Deseed the peppers.
 Run under water to remove any excess char.

 Ann’s Tips and Tricks